The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: The proofs of Theorems C and D

-unlike in the proof of~\cite[Proposition~5.2.9]{JKM22} where the algebra Hochchild--Massey cohomology is considered, there is no need to change the definition in bidegree $(d+1,-d)$ because the Massey bimodule differential is given by the formula ${x\mapsto[\Astr<d+2>[\bfLambda],x]}$ without exceptions, see \Cref{def:bUMP}.
-The same calculation as in \cite[Proposition~5.2.9]{JKM22} shows that the above maps indeed determine an cochain endomorphism, which is to say that
+unlike in the proof of~\cite[Proposition~5.2.9]{JKM22} where the algebra Hochschild--Massey cohomology is considered, there is no need to change the definition in bidegree $(d+1,-d)$ because the Massey bimodule differential is given by the formula ${x\mapsto[\Astr<d+2>[\bfLambda],x]}$ without exceptions, see \eqref{eq:BimHMd}.
+The same calculation as in \cite[Proposition~5.2.9]{JKM22} shows that the above maps indeed determine a cochain map, which is to say that

 We reproduce the proof of the latter equality for the convenience of the reader:

 In bidegree $(d+2,-d-1)$, the `lowest' relevant bidegree from the perspective of the vanishing conditions required to apply \Cref{thm:CY-Kadeishvili-Ai}, the situation looks as follows: